publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch16/m__us_usc_t42_s1862n–1a.md

             (C) __Duration of support__

-                An eligible entity receiving a grant under this section shall provide teaching fellowship salary supplements through the period of the fellow’s service obligation under subsection (g).
+                An eligible entity receiving a grant under this section shall provide teaching fellowship salary supplements through the period of the fellow’s service obligation under subsection (h).

+    (g) __Support for Master Teaching Fellows while enrolled in a master’s degree program__

+        A National Science Foundation Master Teacher Fellow may receive a maximum of 1 year of fellowship support while enrolled in a master’s degree program as described in subsection (c)(4)(A), except that if such fellow is enrolled in a part-time program, such amount shall be prorated according to the length of the program.

-    (g) __Service obligation__
+    (h) __Service obligation__

     An individual awarded a fellowship under this section shall serve as a mathematics or science teacher in an elementary school or secondary school served by a high need local educational agency for—